 This is any medical or remedial care recognized under State law and specified by the Secretary.
 Such services do not meet the definition of and are not classifiable under any of the aforementioned 42 CFR 440 categories.
 They may include, but are not limited to:

-A. Transportation includes expenses for transportation and other related travel expenses determined to be necessary by the agency to secure medical examinations and treatment for a recipient.
+A. Transportation which includes expenses for transportation and other related travel expenses determined to be necessary by the agency to secure medical examinations and treatment for a recipient.

 NOTE: Transportation, as defined above, is furnished only by providers to whom a direct vendor payment can appropriately be made.
 If other arrangements are made to assure transportation (see 42 CFR 431.53), FFP is available as an administrative cost.

-B. Physical Therapy means services prescribed by a physician and provided to a recipient by or under the direction of a qualified physical therapist.
+B. Physical Therapy which means services prescribed by a physician and provided to a recipient by or under the direction of a qualified physical therapist.
 (See 42 CFR 440.110(a)(2).)
 It includes any necessary supplies and equipment.

 Rev. 79 A-7